System Designer #

 Underlying data #

-- Products come from
+- Parts come from

-products/. - Stations come from
+parts/. - Stations come from

 stations/. - Fixtures (loaded and saved) live in